dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - `--output` - gives the folder and filename root for compilation artifacts
 - `--methods-to-test` - the value is a (.NET) regular expression that is matched against the fully qualified name of the method; only those methods that match are tested
-- `--coverage-report` - the value is a directory in which Dafny will save an html coverage report highlighting parts of the program that execution of the tests covered.
+- `--coverage-report` - the value is a directory in which Dafny will save an HTML coverage report highlighting parts of the program that execution of the tests covered.

 The order in which the tests are run is not specified.